Kruti-Joshi/ReadAble/README.md

 ## 📄 License

-This project is part of the ReadAble Hackathon 2025.
-See individual files for specific licensing terms.
+This project is part of the Microsoft Hackathon 2025.

-## 🏆 Hackathon Information

-- **Event**: ReadAble Hackathon 2025
-- **Theme**: Accessible Reading Technology for Learning Disabilities
-- **Date**: September 2025
-- **Goal**: Making complex documents accessible to people with dyslexia and learning differences
-- **Focus**: Evidence-based accessibility features with user-centered design
-- **Impact**: Empowering inclusive education and workplace accessibility

-## 🙏 Acknowledgments
+## Acknowledgments

 - **OpenDyslexic** - For the dyslexia-friendly font that improves readability
 - **Dyslexia Research Community** - For evidence-based design guidelines